Jira Salesforce Integration: How to Set up a Two-Way Sync between Different Teams

 Step 6: Start Synchronizing Your Platforms

 Now your platforms are connected and information will be synchronized automatically.
-Synchronization takes place regularly, but not instantly.
+Synchronization takes place regularly but not instantly.

 To test the synchronization, create a test issue that meets the criteria you set up in step 5, the triggers step.
-Wait a while, or trigger synchronization manually, and verify that the issue is shared, and shared correctly.
+Wait a while, or trigger synchronization manually, and verify that the issue is shared correctly.

 Conclusion

-By using Exalate you can make your integration seamless, letting the software do the hard work for you.
+By using Exalate, you can make your integration seamless, letting the software do the hard work for you.
 You can trust it to move and filter data using the rules you create.
 Both teams retain their autonomy and can change the connection at any time.

 It’s the perfect way to improve information flow, and it isn’t hard to do.
 So what are you waiting for?

-Recommended Reads:
+Recommended Reading: